 A sobering thought!
-When the owner, or a key person in a small business dies, then more often than not the business dies.
-What are you doing about you management succession and your business succession, Both are critical risk factors?
+When the owner or a key person in a small business dies, then more often than not the business dies.
+What are you doing about your management succession and your business succession, Both are critical risk factors?
 When someone dies, things will happen beyond your control, but at least you can minimise the impact.

 “Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time”.
 Thomas Edison